quicwg/ops-drafts/draft-ietf-quic-applicability.md

 deadlock will result.
 A length prefix might also enable the detection of this sort of deadlock.
-Where protocols have messages that might be processed as a single unit, reserving flow control credit for the entire message atomically ensures that this style of deadlock is less likely.
+Where protocols have messages that might be processed as a single unit, reserving flow control credit for the entire message atomically makes this style of deadlock less likely.

 A data consumer can read all data as it becomes available to cause the receiver to extend flow control credit to the sender and reduce the chances of a